MagQ98/friends-of-fins/README.md

 Deployment
 ======

-⋅⋅⋅The site was deployed to GitHub pages.
-The steps to deploy are as follows:⋅⋅ ⋅⋅⋅In the GitHub repository, navigate to the Settings tab⋅⋅ ⋅⋅⋅From the source section drop-down menu, select the Master Branch⋅⋅ ⋅⋅⋅Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.⋅⋅
+<p>The site was deployed to GitHub pages.
+The steps to deploy are as follows:</p>
+<p>In the GitHub repository, navigate to the Settings tab</p>
+<p>From the source section drop-down menu, select the Master Branch</p>
+<p>Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.</p>

 The live link can be found here - https://magq98.github.io/friends-of-fins/index.html